What are the pros and cons of filing a Title IX lawsuit?

 - Most lawsuits do not go to trial and end with both parties settling.
-This can be beneficial for the victim because he or she will receive some form of compensation from the school.
+This can be beneficial for the victim because they will receive some form of compensation from the school.

 - A victim has more time to file a Title IX lawsuit than filing a Title IX complaint with the Office of Civil Rights.
 Office of Civil Rights complaints need to be filed within 180 days after the victim suffered discrimination.
 In contrast, the deadline for a lawsuit (while it varies by the state in which the school is located) typically ranges from 1 year to 6 years.

 - In general, lawsuits can take a very long time (even years).